Xu Jie: Grand Secretary

 In the 1550s, Xu played a crucial role in the fight against the Wokou pirates.
 He focused on maintaining order in the Southern Metropolitan Area, particularly in the prefectures of Suzhou and Songjiang, which were significant sources of tax revenue.
-As a result, he addressed various issues such as tax arrears, poor population and land registers, problems with tax calculations and distribution, and corruption in the region.
+He addressed various issues such as tax arrears, poor population and land registers, problems with tax calculations and distribution, and corruption in the region.
 These were all matters of national importance.
 Additionally, Xu advocated for the transition from in-kind taxes to silver.
 He shared his powers with Yan Song, who oversaw the struggle against the Wokou and the situation in Zhejiang and Fujian through his adopted son and close aide Zhao Wenhua and the supreme commander of the three coastal provinces, (Note: South Zhili, Zhejiang and Fujian.)
 Hu Zongxian.
 While Hu Zongxian's authority technically extended to the Southern Metropolitan Area, Xu still communicated with officials in Nanjing and managed affairs in the region.
 He paid particular attention to Songjiang Prefecture, which included his home county of Huating.
 Unusually for a grand secretary, he even maintained written correspondence with prefects and county magistrates despite their low rank.